xt10101/SG-Notes/Week2_AWS_Notes.md

 >**Which Cloud Provider is best?
 What are the big three known for?**
 >>* AWS - Starts ups, Range, Scalabiltiyu amd reliability more documentation (been around longer)
 >>* Azure - Buiness  Syngery, Already using Microsoft services, hybrid cloud solutions.\
->>* GCP - AI/ML Work laods, best in class data analytics, kubernetes (invented), most popular container orchestration systems,
+>>* GCP - AI/ML Work laods, best in class data analytics, kubernetes (invented), most popular container orchestration systems,(10% cheaper)

 >**What sorts of thing do you usually pay for when using the cloud?**
 >>1.
 Compute